PRODYNA/magnolia-cms-mailchimp-integration/README.md

 ![[import-lists-notification.png]]

 ### Action: Add/Edit List
-When selecting the Add/Edit Action, the user is promted to fill the form with the following information.
+When selecting the Add/Edit Action, the user is prompted to fill the form with the following information.
 ![[add-list.png]]
 ![[add-list2.png]]
 When the Save Changes button is clicked, the form information is saved on JCR.